waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Stat drops (like Growl) reset upon switching or end of battle.

 # Goldenrod Radio Tower Crisis (Started Turn 8588)
-- Radio Tower Location Hypothesis: Likely the large building in the west or north of Goldenrod City.
+- Team Rocket has taken over the Radio Tower.
+Focus on finding the Director to resolve the broadcast issue.
 - Strategy: Systematic floor-by-floor sweep.
-Focus on finding the Director to resolve the broadcast issue.
 Prepare for multiple consecutive trainer battles.
 Use 'battle_strategist_v2' for executive fights.
+- Radio Tower Location: (5, 15) in Goldenrod City.
+- Status: Entering the tower now.
+(Turn 8613)